thegooddocsproject/request-for-comment/Accepted-RFCs/RFC-013-new-initiative-process.md

 ## Proposal overview

-The Good Docs Project has an issue of delivery: we haven't delivered a 1.0 of our templates since the inception.
-And as a volunteer org, we need to keep focus on our mission and goal.
-It's easy to dilute ourselves if we don't keep ourselves accountable to focus and intentional communal growth.

-In other words, we as a project need to make sure we can at least do our core mission well.
-All new initiatives & associated working groups should

-(As a personal note, the drafter of this RFC has ADHD, so "new project energy" is a real thing, a true risk of distraction and effort dilution.)
+The Good Docs Project has a lot of passionate people, and that passion sometimes needs some focus lest we spread ourselves too thin.
+We're doing great work, and want to make sure we don't derail that unintentionally!
+To that end, here's a proposed framework for adding focus and intentionality when someone wants to add a new initiative and working group to our project.

 ## Motivation

 As we grow, our risk of project scope creep and sprawl grows.
-As a group, we should grow *with intentionality*.
+As a group, we should grow *with intent*.

 ## Proposal